dataloop-ai-apps/active-learning/README.md

 Custom nodes installed include:

-- data splitting
+- model data split
-- create new models (for fine-tuning)
+- create new models
 - compare two models

 Each node is explained in detail below.

 ---

-## Data Split Node
+## Model Data Split Node

 <img src="assets/data_split.png">

-### Description

-The **Data Split** node allows users to split data into groups, split equally or by percentage.
-This node takes a stream of data and automatically assigns them to a data group based on user-defined groups and distribution.
-For example, if you wanted a 80-20 split for model training, you would create two groups with the names and distributions of “train”
+The **Model Data Split** node is a data processing tool that empowers you to split your data into subsets at runtime.
+Use this node to segment your ground truth into train, validation and test sets, simplifying the process.

+Simply specify the desired subsets distribution, and the Data Split node will seamlessly assign each item to its respective subset using a metadata tags.

-### App Usage in the Dataloop Platform
+#### App Usage in the Dataloop Platform

 To use the Data Split node in Pipelines, use the following steps:

 * Navigate to the Pipeline editor .
-* Drag and drop the Data Split node to the canvas.
+* Drag and drop the Model Data Split node to the canvas.
-* Name each group and define the distribution (equal or custom).
+* Define the distribution desired for each subset (equal or custom).
 * Connect the node to the next node.
-* Run the pipeline.

 ---

 ## Create New Model Node

-The **Create New Model** node takes an existing model and clones it with a defined dataset, training and validation subset, and model configurations.
-This node outputs a model that is prepared for training.
+The **Create New Model** node generates a new model version by cloning an existing model, making it ready for fine-tuning.
-The name of the new model entity is taken from the text box in the pipelines panel.
-If a model already exists with the same name, a number will be automatically added as a suffix.

-**Parameters**
+The node inputs can be provided using parameters (fixed values or dynamic variables) or through node connections.

+Upon execution, the node will generate the new model as output.
+For more information, see our Active Learning documentation.

+#### Parameters

 - `base_model` - the model to clone (dl.Model)
 - `dataset` - the dataset to train on (dl.Dataset)
-- `train_subset` - the DQL query for the subset of training items (JSON)
+- `train_subset` - the DQL query for the subset of training items ([JSON](pipeline_configs/train_subset_filter.json))
-- `validation_subset` - the DQL query for the subset of validation items (JSON)
+- `validation_subset` - the DQL query for the subset of validation items ([JSON](pipeline_configs/validation_subset_filter.json))
-- `model_configuration` - the model configurations to use for training (JSON)
+- `model_configuration` - the model configurations to use for training (JSON: Model Configuration from Model Management)

-**Outputs/returns**
+#### Outputs/returns

-- `new_model` - the new model entity created (dl.Model)
+- `new_model` - the new model entity created `dl.Model`
+- `base_model` - the base model entity used to clone existing model `dl.Model`

 ---

-## Compare Model Node
+## Compare Models Node

-The **Compare Models** node compares two models: a previously trained model, and the newly trained model.
+The **Compare Models** node undertakes a comparison between two trained model versions based on their evaluation (same test set) or the model metrics created during the train process.
-Comparisons are highly customizable and can also be done via the Dataloop SDK model adapters.

-The default Dataloop compare model node can compare any two models that have either:

-1) uploaded metrics to model management during model training, or
-2) been evaluated on a common test subset.

-To do the comparison, a `compare_config` JSON must be provided.
-The following keys are supported (with the indicated defaults):

-- `"wins"` - the metric to compare (string or float), i.e. `"any"`, `"all"`, or `"0.7"` to indicate 70% of the individual sub-comparisons need to result in a win in order for the overall comparison to be a win
-- `"checks"` - a list of sub-comparisons to perform (list of dictionaries)
-- `"verbose"` - whether to print the results of each sub-comparison (boolean), i.e. `true` or `false`

-`"checks"` is where the user can list the specific metrics to be compared.
-The format of each check will depend on the metric type.

-If comparing model training metrics as described in **1)** above, the following subkeys are supported:
+The New model input undergoes testing, and if it proves superior, it will be sent as an output labelled 'Update model', signifying deployment readiness.
+Alternatively, it will be labelled 'Discard'.
+For more information, see our Active Learning documentation

+#### Parameters

+- `previous_model` - the previously trained model `dl.Model`
-- `"type"` : the type of metric to compare (string), e.g. `"plot"`
+- `new_model` - the newly trained model to compare with the previous `dl.Model`
-- `"legend"` : the type of metric, e.g. `"loss"`
-- `"figure"` : the title of the figure to compare, e.g. `"training loss"`
-- `"x-index"` : the x-axis index of the metric to compare, e.g. `-1` for the final epoch, if `x` is epoch
-- `"maximize"` : whether to maximize the metric (boolean), e.g. `false` for loss
-- `"min_delta"` : the minimum delta to consider a comparison win (float), e.g. `0.1`

-If comparing model predictions as described in **2)** above, the following subkeys are supported:
+- `compare_config` - the configurations for the comparison ([JSON](pipeline_configs/compare_configurations.json))
+- `dataset` - the dataset the models were evaluated on `dl.Dataset`

+#### Compare configs:

+The compare configurations a dictionary with 2 sub-dicts:

+- checks: includes sub-dicts the metrics that the models will be compared by, currently only `precision-recall` is supported. need to define `iou_threshold` and `min_delta` for the metric comparison.
-- `"wins"` - the metric to compare (string or float), i.e. `"any"`, `"all"`, or `"0.7"` to indicate 70% of the individual sub-comparisons need to result in a win in order for the overall comparison to be a win
+- `"wins"` : the metric to compare (string or float), i.e. `"any"`, `"all"`, or `"0.7"` to indicate 70% of the individual sub-comparisons need to result in a win in order for the overall comparison to be a win.

-**Parameters**

-- `previous_model` - the previously trained model (dl.Model)
-- `new_model` - the newly trained model to compare with the previous (dl.Model)
-- `compare_config` - the configurations for the comparison (JSON)

-**Outputs/returns**
+  `wins` is used when comparing annotation scored.

+if no checks are provided, the comparison will be done by the model evaluation metrics, based on the annotation scores, based on the win configurations.

+#### Outputs/returns

-- `winning_model` - the model that wins the comparison, with two "action" fields: `update_model` and `discard` ( dl.Model)
+- `winning_model` - `dl.Model` - the model that wins the comparison, with two "action" fields: `update_model` and `discard`
 ---

 ## Contributions, Bugs and Issues - How to Contribute